medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 ![](/assets/img/blog/kafka/kafkadefguide-messaging-system-6.png)

-Figure 6: Topics, Partitions and Offsets.
+Figure 6: Topics, Partitions and Offsets in a Single Broker.
 {:.figcaption}

 Each `topic` represents a concept of data.
-It can be something like metrics of some sort, webiste activity tracking, event sourcing, log aggregation, etc.
+It can be something like metrics of some sort, website activity tracking, event sourcing, log aggregation, etc.
 There are a lot of [use cases](https://kafka.apache.org/uses) that can be represented in a topic.

+### Number of Partitions for Performance Improvement

+In the previous example, a topic have three partitions.
+But it can be one single partition, or dozens of partitions.
+So, it is important to understand how many partitions a topic must have - and why.

+The number of partitions in a topic is important for performance.
+With only one partition, you cannot use multiple threads to read the data - if you do, you'll read repetitions.
+But if you split your 10,000 messages in three partitions, for instance, then you could read data in paralellel (in three threads), and this will improve your throughput.

+This approach *(performance enhancement when reading data "splitted" in different partitions)* will not work if your data must be read in the same particular order that was written.
+Check the next section below in this page (*'Distributions of Messages in a Topic'*) for further info.
+{:.note}

 ### Distributions of Messages in a Topic

-When data arrives to a topic, Kafka must decide in which partition to store it.
+When data arrives to a topic that have more than one partition, Kafka must decide in which partition to store it.
 The data can be write randomly in a partition of the topic (what is called "*round robin*") or the same data can always go to the same partition.

 Each message in Kafka can have the basic structure: